Heroes Are Hard to Find: Background

 The album was recorded during a low point for the group, with Bob Weston's affair with drummer Mick Fleetwood's wife causing a temporary disbandment.
 This led to subsequent legal problems when their manager Clifford Davis organized a completely new lineup using the Fleetwood Mac name to fulfill their remaining tour dates.

-Davis had not informed concert promoters that the band he assembled did not include any members from previous lineups; several concert promoters cancelled these concerts once they learned this was the case.
+Davis had not informed concert promoters that his assembled band did not include any members from previous lineups of Fleetwood Mac; several concert promoters cancelled these concerts once they learned this was the case.
 The performances that did proceed as planned were met with hostility and demands for refunds.
-Following a performance in Boise, Idaho, complaints were filed with the state's attorney general's office, with fans complaining that none of the members featured on the promotional advance billing posters performed that evening.
+Following a performance in Boise, Idaho, complaints were filed with the state's attorney general's office; fans had complained that none of the members featured on the promotional posters had performed that evening.
 John Wilkinson, who was recruited as the keyboardist to play these shows, said that "it wasn't a bad band, to tell you the truth.
 We performed those old Fleetwood Mac numbers quite well...it's just that none of the original Fleetwood Mac was there."

 The band secured an injunction that prevented the fake Fleetwood Mac from performing and Davis also won an injunction that temporarily barred the lineup of Fleetwood, the McVies, and Welch from touring or releasing any new music.
 Christine McVie described this period as the "most depressing time" in the band's career.
 During this time, the band drove to a lawyer's office in London on a daily basis to discuss their legal options.